One moment, loading articles...

-Carrying out a professional, independent and national selection of the best Slovenian restaurants is a project that has been maturing for quite some time.
+Carrying out a professional, independent and national selection of the best Slovenian restaurants is a project that has been maturing for quite some time and is now in its second year of running.

 The increasing demand from tourists for reviews of Slovenian restaurants in foreign languages, and the fact that these reviews are a rarity even in Slovene, made us realise that the process of reviewing Slovene restaurants must begin as soon as possible.